 This topic references the different types of support for Azure Search, including Query support and Facet support.
-Configure Azure Search
+Configure Azure Search in conjunction with this reference topic.

 Sitecore Azure Search provides mapping capabilities from LINQ to queries that are supported by the Microsoft Azure Search API.